Community Health and Prevention

 Dr. Roth’s research is focused on understanding how individual, social, and environmental factors influence health disparities.
-In particular, she is interested in the intersection of gender and drug use on women’s health and the use of novel interventions to increase access to health care among people who use drugs.
+In particular, she is interested in the intersection of gender and drug use on women’s health and the use of novel interventions to prevent opioid-related overdoses and increase access to health care among people who use drugs.

 The goal of Dr. Roth’s work is to co-create sustainable solutions to public health problems by working in partnership with community members and advocates.
 To this end, Dr. Roth initiated the health equity advancement lab (HEAL) in 2018.
 Please check out the HEAL website for current projects and opportunities.

 - Reproductive or Sexual Health

 - Community Engaged Research

 - Infectious Diseases